changkon/GroceryStoreTutorial/README.md

 ```

 ### Print grocery store stock
 Update the `print_available_products` method inside `GroceryStore.py`.
-It should display **current available i.e. quantity is 1 or greater** products.
+It should display **currently available products i.e. quantity is 1 or greater**.
 Each product should show its product information.
 The products are sorted by its product id.
 Example:
 ```
 1, Fresh toast bread white, $3.99, 20
 2, Low-fat milk, $4.8, 10